claromes/waybacktweets/docs/streamlit.rst

 Filters
 ----------

 - Filtering by date range: Using the ``from`` and ``to`` filters

 - Limit: Query result limits.

 - Offset: Allows for a simple way to scroll through the results.

-- Only unavailable tweets: Checks if the archived URL still exists on Twitter (see the :ref:`flowchart`)

 - Only unique Wayback Machine URLs: Filtering by the collapse option using the ``urlkey`` field and the URL Match Scope ``prefix``